Lenses can form images of the objects placed in front of them. Images can be described as:

-2. Draw a line through the focal point before the lens.
-Once it reaches the lens, refract the ray parallel to the axis.
+2. Draw a line from the top of the object through the focal point before it reaches the lens.
+Once the line reaches the lens, refract the ray so it is parallel to the axis.

 3. Draw a line from the top of the object, through the centre of the lens.

-Both cameras and eyes have convex lenses.
-Below is the ray diagram for a distant object which is greater than twice the focal length from the lens.
+Both cameras and human eyes use convex lenses.
+The ray diagram below illustrates a distant object positioned at more than twice the focal length from the lens.

 The image is: